VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 * 9-5 Salary: $506.71 / day • $2,533.56 / week • $132,251.74 / year

 #### Remarks
+##### ETrade
 * 4/8 won
 * 4/8 of them had 8-loss losing streaks that would have extended to 10 losses.
 * This can and will happen.
 It seems the only way to avoid is by being able to tolerate 10-15 losses.
 * The only way to do this is to trade fractions of shares.
 This will reduce the daily earnings, but should mostly ensure that you don't lose money.

+##### Oanda
+* On 2022-01-03 After 24 hours when the target movement was 2x the spread, the max loss streak was 23, and the margin limit was breached.

+* On 2022-01-04 After 24 hours when the target movement was 3x the spread, the max loss streak was 8, and the margin limit was _not_ breached.

 #### Next Thing(s) to Try